-The September issue of PragPub is now available.
-More on Apple’s new Swift language, articles by Ron Jeffries and Kent Beck, and much more.
+The October issue of PragPub is now available.
+An introduction to a new language, articles by Brian Marick and Alexander Dymo, and much more.

 Here’s more about what’s in the issue.

 Also, we have a freebie magazine (seven articles, and it continues to grow) on teaching kids to code.
 You can download it as a pdf or epub or mobi.

 What’s it cost?